Second part: Printing techniques for industrialization

 This technique, in contrast to flexographic and gravure printing, is a method that inherently allows for the formation of a very thick wet layer and thereby also very thick dry films, which can for example be useful for printed electrodes where high conductivity is needed.
 The typical wet layer thicknesses are in the range of 10–500 microns.
 There are two types of screen printing: flat-bed screen printing and rotary screen printing.
 The principle of the two methods is the same.
-The squeegee moves relative to the screen and forces the ink paste through the opening of the mesh, which define the desired motif.
+The squeegee moves relative to the screen and forces the ink paste through the opening of the mesh, which defines the desired motif.
 There are significant differences in the operation of the two techniques.
 The advantages of flat-bed screen printing.
 For development and laboratory work this is a clear asset.
-In terms of production it is also possible to print on very large areas (on the scale of 10 square meters).
+In terms of production, it is also possible to print on very large areas (on a scale of 10 square meters).
 Rotary screen printing differs in that the ink is contained inside the rotating cylinder with a fixed internal squeegee and the ink is less exposed to the surroundings.
 The mask is a lot more expensive than the flat-bed printing mask, but in terms of speed, edge definition/resolution, and achievable wet thickness, rotary screen printing is by far superior to flat-bed screen printing by at least an order of magnitude as it is a true roll-to-roll printing technique.
-It is the two-dimensional printing technique that allows for the largest wet thickness achievable (> 300 micron).
+It is the two-dimensional printing technique that allows for the largest wet thickness achievable (> 300 microns).

 Because of the cost of the mask, the more delicate operation, the more difficult adjustment, and the relatively time-consuming cleaning procedures, rotary screen printing is not as well suited for laboratory work as the flat-bed technique.
-This technique has been shown to be effective in functional printing of conductive layers like printed film antenna or batteries applications.
+This technique has been shown to be effective in the functional printing of conductive layers like printed film antenna or batteries applications.
 Currently, the back electrodes in large-scale produced OPV modules are mainly rotary screen printed on R2R machine 20, 21.

 Inkjet-printing is well known from home and office applications.
 During the recent decade, inkjet technology has made large inroads into the industrial domain.
-Several research studies at laboratory or industrial scale demonstrate the strong advance of digital and specifically of industrial inkjet printing.22
+Several research studies at the laboratory or industrial scale demonstrate the strong advance of digital and specifically of industrial inkjet printing.22

 In fact, inkjet has become a mature technology for graphical applications.
 Even in functional printing like printed electronics, 3D, and bio/pharma/medical applications, there have been successful implementations of inkjet technology.